SveSop/nvidia-libs/README.md

 For instance to get the NVIDIA SuperSonic Sled demo to run on Ubuntu you can load wine
 with using `LD_LIBRARY_PATH=/lib/i386-linux-gnu:$LD_LIBRARY_PATH`

+In cases where virtual or emulated hardware is used for nvcuda, wine may have issues getting
+the correct PCI ID from wine to obtain LUID from the cuDeviceGetLuid function.
+In those cases
+you can use a env variable to override this and generate a fake LUID like this:
+`CUDA_FAKE_LUID=1`
+Keep in mind that this should ONLY be used in the cases where the call to cuDeviceGetLuid
+fails, as this can introduce issues with apps using LUID from the CUDA adapter.

 ## Info

 Loads of reference info here: